himmAllRight/himmAllRight-source/content/post/sql-intro.md

 #### Indexes

-Speeds up access to getting values in a table.
-However, comes at a speed cost for updating the table.
-Want to index columns or tables that are frequently searched on.
-Want to have unique values as often as possible.
+An index speeds up the data retrieval time of a table.
+However, this comes at a speed cost for *updating* the table.
+So, it is usually a good idea to only index columns or tables that are frequently searched on.

-Use with `CREATE INDEX`.
-Again though, different dbs may have different commands.
+To add an index, use `CREATE INDEX`. *(Again, may differ depending on database technology being used)*

 ``` SQL
 mysql> SHOW FIELDS FROM tblUsers;